flaxmans/CompBio_on_git/Labs/Lab03/Lab3newlines.md

 R can make vectors of characters or "strings" of characters too.
 To tell R that something is a character or string, just put quotes around it.

  (14) Make a vector of the Episode names as Roman numerals (i.e., "I", "II", and so on). (hint: use `c()`).
 Add an appropriate comment.
+Note that since these are made with text (not actual numbers), you will have to put quotes around each element when creating the vector.

 (15) Up to now, the results from steps #10 and #12 had names of the columns, but did not have names of the rows.
 Using the result of step 14 and the `row.names()` function, name the rows of the objects created in steps 10 and 12.
 Inspect the variables in your console window just to make sure this worked as intended.

 ##### Accessing elements of matrices and data frames.

 There are multiple ways to access specific elements or ranges of elements of that are stored in two-dimensional matrices or data frames in R.  Let’s start with the method that is the most universal across programming languages, and the one we used above in step #9: indexing by position with integer numbers inside square braces.
-For a two-dimensional object (e.g., our 7 x 5 matrix), we specify data we want by specifying two pieces of information: one to specify the row(s) we want, and one to specify the column(s).
+For a two-dimensional object (e.g., our 9 x 4 matrix), we specify data we want by specifying two pieces of information: one to specify the row(s) we want, and one to specify the column(s).
 The row specification is always first, and the column specification always second, with the two separated by a comma.
-For example, suppose we have a matrix named "x" that has 8 rows and 4 columns:
+For example, suppose we have a matrix named "`x`" that has 8 rows and 4 columns.
+In R, we can do things like the following to specify or access elements in `x`.

 ```
 	x[2,3] # element in second row, third column